Contracts & Procurement Transparency

-To reach suppliers and contractors and to assure the quality and economy desired, the City of McKinney Purchasing Department offers an in-house electronic bidding and supplier-management system, eBid.
+To reach suppliers and contractors and to assure the quality and economy desired, we offer an in-house electronic bidding and supplier-management system, eBid.
 This system enables us to improve our service to you by providing automatic bid notification and instant access to bid information via the web.
 Suppliers wishing to participate in the electronic bidding process may register their company for this free service.

 Registration by vendors is encouraged to ensure access to current and upcoming opportunities.

 - Open Contracting Activities – Past 36 Months PDF